salilab/saliweb/doc/using.rst

 If it has, a list of URLs for job results files is returned; if it has not, an HTTP error is returned and the request can be retried later.
 Finally, the job results files can be downloaded using the provided URLs.
-A simple example Python script to automatically submit a job, and then gather the results, is shown below.
+A simple example Python script to automatically submit a job, and then wait for and gather the results, is shown below.

 .. literalinclude:: ../examples/modfoo_rest.py
    :language: python